 We are delighted that you are interested in our company.
 Data protection is particularly important for us.
 As a rule, the Sateco website can be used without entering any personal data.
 However, should a data subject wish to receive particular services from our company through our website, it may be necessary to process personal data.
 If any processing of personal data is required and there is no legal basis for such processing, we shall generally obtain the consent of the data subject

 As the controller, Sateco has implemented numerous technical and organizational measures in order to ensure protection for the personal data processed through this website that is as seamless as possible.
 Nevertheless, as a general matter, online data transfers can have security vulnerabilities, and therefore absolute protection cannot be guaranteed.
 For this reason, each data subject may elect to provide personal data to us through alternative channels, for example over the telephone.

 1. Name and address of the controller

-The controller for the purposes of the applicable data protection rules (hereinafter referred to as the “Operator”) is
+The controller for the purposes of the applicable data protection rules (hereinafter referred to as “Controller”) is

 Tel.: +41 44 905 62 62

 2. General information concerning data processing

 Whenever our website is visited, we initially only collect and use the data mentioned in section 3.
 Aside from this, in principle we only process the personal data of our users where this is necessary in order to provide a properly functioning website or for our content and services.
 As a rule, the personal data of our users is only collected and used with the consent of the user.
 We process personal data in accordance with Swiss data protection law in Switzerland.
 Exceptions only apply in situations in which prior consent cannot be obtained due to objective reasons and where the processing of the data concerned is permitted by law.